NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 Starting Indoors:

 Start in containers 6-8 weeks before last spring frost.
 Use a sterile seed starting mix and cover lightly with vermiculite to retain humidity.
-Water from below by placing in a tray.
+Water from the bottom by placing in a tray so that the water is soaked up instead of wetting the foliage.
 Keep at about 65-75°F.

 Starting Outdoors: